NoshinXD/noshinxd.github.io/_pages/about.md

 I am always looking for research collaborations on the research topics I mentioned above.
 If you have any potential oppotunities, please don't hesitate to reach out me though email!

-<span style="color:red">I am actively looking for PhD oppotunities in the cycle of Fall 2023.</span>
+<span style="color:red">Note: I am actively looking for PhD oppotunities in the cycle of Fall 2023.</span>

 <!-- A data-driven personal website
 ======